This article is intended for information purposes only and should not be construed as professional advice.

 Moving can sometimes cause injuries, but you can avoid most of them by taking a few precautions.

-- Move heavy objects with straps and a trolley.
+- Move heavy objects with straps or a trolley.

-- Remove any obstacles that can cause falls like a slippery rug or small bench.
+- Remove any obstacles that can cause falls like a rug or small bench.

 - Wear rubber gloves so you can get a better grip on boxes.

-- Bend your knees when lifting any heavy objects, with your legs spread to maintain your balance.
+- Bend your knees when lifting heavy objects, with your legs shoulder-width apart to maintain your balance.

-- Hold boxes close to your body so you can relax your arms.
+- Hold boxes close to your body to reduce strain on your back.

 Are friends or family members helping you on the big day?
-Treat them right: Prepare a cooler with drinks, snacks, moist towels and food you can serve without dishes, such as sandwiches.
+Treat them right: Prepare a cooler with drinks, snacks, towels and finger food, such as sandwiches.

 If you go with pizza, the traditional moving day food, make sure you have cash or a credit card on you so you can quickly pay for the delivery.